top of page

 • Digital grand or upright

-• Stage piano (these can resemble keyboards)
+• Stage piano (these often resemble keyboards)

 • Silent piano (an acoustic piano with digital functionality)